How to Manage Most Used Apps on Windows 11 Start Menu

 How to enable or disable the Most Used Apps list

-You can easily turn the Most Used Apps list on or off in Windows 11 through the Settings app.
-This helps you control which apps appear in your Start menu based on how often you use them, keeping your quick access list tidy.
+The Most Used Apps list in Windows 11 can be turned on or off through the Settings app.
+Controlling which apps appear in the Start menu based on launch frequency keeps the quick access layout tidy.

-- Open the Settings menu by pressing the Windows key + I on your keyboard.
+- Open the Settings menu by pressing the Win+I on your keyboard.
 Alternatively, click Start and then click Settings.

 - In the Settings window, click Personalization on the left side of the screen.